Neil Armstrong

-Neil Alden Armstrong (August 5, 1930 – August 25, 2012) was an American astronaut and aeronautical engineer who became the first person to walk on the Moon in 1969.
-He was also a naval aviator, test pilot, and university professor.
+Neil Alden Armstrong (August 5, 1930 – August 25, 2012) was an American astronaut and aeronautical engineer who, as the commander of the 1969 Apollo 11 mission, became the first person to walk on the Moon.
+He was also a naval aviator, test pilot and university professor.

-Armstrong was born and raised in Wapakoneta, Ohio.
-He entered Purdue University, studying aeronautical engineering, with the U.S. Navy paying his tuition under the Holloway Plan.
+Armstrong was born and raised near Wapakoneta, Ohio.
+He entered Purdue University, studying aeronautical engineering, with the United States Navy paying his tuition under the Holloway Plan.
 He became a midshipman in 1949 and a naval aviator the following year.
 He saw action in the Korean War, flying the Grumman F9F Panther from the aircraft carrier USS Essex.
 After the war, he completed his bachelor's degree at Purdue and became a test pilot at the National Advisory Committee for Aeronautics (NACA) High-Speed Flight Station at Edwards Air Force Base in California.
 He was the project pilot on Century Series fighters and flew the North American X-15 seven times.
 He was also a participant in the U.S. Air Force's Man in Space Soonest and X-20 Dyna-Soar human spaceflight programs.

 Armstrong joined the NASA Astronaut Corps in the second group, which was selected in 1962.
 He made his first spaceflight as command pilot of Gemini 8 in March 1966, becoming NASA's first civilian astronaut to fly in space.
 During this mission with pilot David Scott, he performed the first docking of two spacecraft; the mission was aborted after Armstrong used some of his re-entry control fuel to stabilize a dangerous roll caused by a stuck thruster.
 During training for Armstrong's second and last spaceflight as commander of Apollo 11, he had to eject from the Lunar Landing Research Vehicle moments before a crash.